-Why is it important to use project scheduling techniques?
+Why is it important to use the right project scheduling techniques?

-- More accurate time estimates: When you plan projects using scheduling techniques, you set more accurate and realistic start and end dates for your projects.
+- More accurate time estimates: Accurate scheduling lets you set more realistic start and end dates for your projects.
+It also gives you a baseline understanding of how much time work actually takes for every team member.

 - Fewer missed deadlines: Accurate time estimates keep you on track to avoid delays and meet deadlines.